 The Bootstrapper's configuration is in OpenWF/Client Config.json relative to your game folder.
 It has the following fields:

-fallback_language — If not empty, this language will be used when Warframe.x64.exe is invoked without a language command line argument.fallback_languageVO — If not empty, this voiceover language will be used when Warframe.x64.exe is invoked without a languageVO command line argument.fallback_graphicsDriver — If not empty, this graphics driver will be used when Warframe.x64.exe is invoked without a graphicsDriver command line argument.fallback_cluster — The cluster to use when Warframe.x64.exe was double-clicked or the argument was simply omitted.
-Can be public, test, or dev — the latter two enable some more logging.server_host — The hostname or IP address to redirect game traffic to.
-This should match myAddress in SpaceNinjaServer.http_port — The port to use for HTTP traffic.
-This should match httpPort in SpaceNinjaServer.https_port — The port to use for HTTPS traffic.
-This should match httpsPort in SpaceNinjaServer.autologin — Uses the provided credentials to automatically login on startup.
+fallback_language — If not empty, this language will be used when Warframe.x64.exe is invoked without a language command line argument.fallback_languageVO — If not empty, this voiceover language will be used when Warframe.x64.exe is invoked without a languageVO command line argument.fallback_graphicsDriver — If not empty, this graphics driver will be used when Warframe.x64.exe is invoked without a graphicsDriver command line argument.fallback_windowMode — If in range, this window mode will be used when Warframe.x64.exe is invoked without a fullscreen command line argument.
+0 for windowed.
+1 for fullscreen.fallback_cluster — The cluster to use when Warframe.x64.exe was double-clicked or the argument was simply omitted.
+Can be public, test, or dev — the latter two enable some more logging.server_host — The IP address to redirect game traffic to.
+It must be within your local network.http_port — The port to use for HTTP traffic.
+This should match the HTTP port configured on the server.https_port — The port to use for HTTPS traffic.
+This should match the HTTPS port configured on the server.autologin — Uses the provided credentials to automatically login on startup.
 If another instance is logged in on the same account, it will be forcefully logged out.autologin_emailautologin_password — The whirlpool hash of the password to use for autologin.
 You can simply enter your password and it will automatically be hashed and overwritten.high_damage_numbers_patch — If true, patches the game to display the exact number of damage that you dealt to fix -2147483648 showing up on high damage.simulacrum_blacklisted — If true, blacklisted enemies are shown in the Simulacrum.
 Defaults to false to match the game.simulacrum_whitelisted — If true, whitelisted enemies are shown in the Simulacrum.
-Defaults to true to match the game.pause_always_stops_timedisable_nrs_connection — If true, disables NRS connections, preventing the game from showing "Please ensure that your firewall permits UDP ports 4950 & 4955."ee_log_in_console — If true, writes everything that gets written to EE.log to the console as well.skip_mission_start_timer — If true, disables the 5 second wait before a mission starts.logout_on_request_failure — If false, the game will ignore HTTP request failures/timeouts instead of forcing a logout.fov_override — If not 0, overrides the game's FOV setting.
+Defaults to true to match the game.pause_always_stops_timedisable_firewall_prompt — If true, prevents the game from showing "Please ensure that your firewall permits UDP ports 4950 & 4955" after login.ee_log_in_console — If true, writes everything that gets written to EE.log to the console as well.skip_mission_start_timer — If true, disables the 5 second wait before a mission starts.logout_on_request_failure — If false, the game will ignore HTTP request failures/timeouts instead of forcing a logout.fov_override — If not 0, overrides the game's FOV setting.
 You can use any value from 1 to 226.forced_profile_dir — An absolute path to a folder that will be used to read and write your game settings.
-Notably, this can be used to have the same settings regardless of username.auto_start_scripts — A list of scripts to automatically start.alternative_loading — Enables an alternative loading mode (Server.FastLoad) which also skips intro cutscenes when loading into a relay.
-However, this breaks some parts of The New War and possibly other missions.dont_resolve_labels — If true, shows language tags instead of their associated value, e.g. /Menu/Confirm_Item_Yes instead of YES.save_all_metadata — If true, implicitly creates an empty patch on every metadata read to make it available for get_effective_metadata requests.
+Notably, this can be used to have the same settings regardless of username.auto_start_scripts — A list of scripts to automatically start.alternative_loading — Enables an alternative loading mode (Server.FastLoad) which also skips daily tribute and intro cutscenes when loading into a relay.
+However, this breaks some parts of The New War and possibly other missions.save_all_metadata — If true, implicitly creates an empty patch on every metadata read to make it available for get_effective_metadata requests.
 May degrade performance.write_all_metadata_reads_to_console — If true, writes all metadata reads to the console.
 May degrade performance.write_all_metadata_reads_to_ee_log — If true, writes all metadata reads to EE.log.
-May degrade performance.write_patches_metadata_reads_to_console — If true, writes patched metadata reads to the console.
-May degrade performance.write_patches_metadata_reads_to_ee_log — If true, writes patched metadata reads to EE.log.
-May degrade performance.While the game is running, you can visit http://localhost:6155/ to modify some of the above options, access additional features like teleportation, and use scripts.
+May degrade performance.write_patched_metadata_reads_to_console — If true, writes patched metadata reads to the console.
+May degrade performance.write_patched_metadata_reads_to_ee_log — If true, writes patched metadata reads to EE.log.
+May degrade performance.client_http_port — Defines the port of the Bootstrapper's web interface (documented below).
+Should be kept 6155 unless you have a really good reason for being a snowflake.disable_overlay — Can be used to disable the overlay, e.g. used to show "OpenWF @ <server>" before login.
+Default is false on Windows but true on Linux due to poor emulation under Wine.While the game is running, you can visit http://localhost:6155/ to modify some of the above options, access additional features like teleportation, and use scripts.

 Developers can also use the HTTP interface to interact with the Bootstrapper.
-In addition to commands (documented below), the following routes are available: /ping, /save_all_metadata, /write_all_metadata_reads_to_console, /write_all_metadata_reads_to_ee_log, /write_patched_metadata_reads_to_console, /write_patched_metadata_reads_to_ee_log, /pause_always_stops_time, /server_host, /status, /toggle_console, /scripts, /start_script, /start_script_inline, /autostart_scripts, /add_autostart_script, /remove_autostart_script, /apply_hotfix, /version, /game_version, /check_label_replacements, /memory, /get_effective_metadata
+In addition to commands (documented below), the following routes are available: /ping, /save_all_metadata, /write_all_metadata_reads_to_console, /write_all_metadata_reads_to_ee_log, /write_patched_metadata_reads_to_console, /write_patched_metadata_reads_to_ee_log, /pause_always_stops_time, /server_host, /status, /toggle_console, /scripts, /start_script, /start_script_inline, /autostart_scripts, /add_autostart_script, /remove_autostart_script, /apply_hotfix, /version, /game_version, /memory, /get_effective_metadata, /get_effective_metadata_as_json

-The Bootstrapper adds the owfServerHost command line argument, which can be used to override the server_host in the config.
+The Bootstrapper adds the following command line arguments, which can be used to override their respective config fields: owfServerHost, owfServerHttpPort, owfServerHttpsPort, owfClientHttpPort

 When connecting to a server, the Bootstrapper requests /custom/tunables.json.
 The resulting JSON object may provide the following fields: